ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 ## Background
 The federal government issued Transparency in Coverage [final rules (885 FR 72158)](https://www.federalregister.gov/documents/2020/11/12/2020-24591/transparency-in-coverage) on November 12, 2020, and enforcement began on July 1, 2022.
-In 2024, Colorado passed [Senate Bill 24-080](https://leg.colorado.gov/bills/sb24-080) to require insurers and pharmacy benefit managers carriers to start posting Colorado-specific healthcare pricing data on July 1, 2025.
+In 2024, Colorado passed [Senate Bill 24-080](https://leg.colorado.gov/bills/sb24-080) to require insurers, carriers, and pharmacy benefit managers to start posting Colorado-specific healthcare pricing data on July 1, 2025.
 In April 2025, [regulation 4-2-103](https://doi.colorado.gov/announcements/notice-of-adoption-regulation-4-2-103-concerning-transparency-in-coverage-reporting) went into effect, further outlining the reporting requirements.
 The goal of these policies is to make the pricing data more relevant and usable for Colorado consumers, employers, and researchers alike.
 Plans and issuers are required to share these files with the Colorado Division of Insurance ("the Division") beginning on July 1, 2025, and every 6 months thereafter.